paypaldev/PayPal-React-Subscription-Sample/README.md

 # PayPal React (NodeJS) Fullstack Subscription

-This sample app shows you how to integrate PayPal into your React app to add subscription payments.
+This sample app shows how to integrate PayPal into your React app to add subscription payments.

 ## Run this project